Your brain is a natural seeker, recognizer, discriminator, interpreter, relater, connector, and creator of PATTERNS…

 - Learning new patterns is fun & easy if you connect them to patterns you already know.

 - The more useful patterns you have stored in your long-term memory, the easier it is to learn new things.
-Since you have more patterns stored, you have more potential ways to relate to new experiences… more anchors, more points of reference, more ways to connect things, more problem-solving strategies, more potential to recognize things, more foundations on which to build more complex patterns.
-In a phrase, learning new patters makes you smarter!
+Each pattern already stored gives you a foundation on which to build even more complex patterns.

 - If you are a teacher, you need to invest your time & energy teaching useful patterns.